 Lean Change

-Lean Change is a feedback-driven change management approach inspired by the best ideas from:
+Lean Change is a feedback-driven approach to change management, inspired by the best ideas from:

 ✔️ Prioritizes continuous adaptation over rigid plans